mdyeamin/review-website-react/README.md

-# Getting Started with Create React App
+# Code Education website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Code Education](https://procodeeducation.netlify.app).

 ## Available Scripts
+* this is Code Education platform
+* Here you will be taught about complete web development
+* Be sure to check before going to any organization
 In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [Code Link](https://github.com/ProgrammingHeroWC4/review-website-mdyeamin) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.